giivict/giivict/README.md

 I have hands-on experience with technologies like HTML, CSS, and JavaScript, and I’m always eager to expand my knowledge in modern frameworks.

 On my GitHub, you’ll find projects that demonstrate my commitment to continuous learning and my ability to apply new technologies to real-world solutions.
-In addition to development, I have a background in customer service, which gives me a user-focused perspective when designing interfaces.

 Technologies and Tools:

-  * HTML, CSS, JavaScript
+  * HTML, CSS, JavaScript, TypeScript
   * React, Node.js
   * Git, GitHub